 Fine hair can benefit from an updo, which can make the hair appear thicker and more voluminous.
-Style it, so the hair looks deliberately undone, which will make it look thicker and fuller.
+Style it, so the hair looks deliberately undone, making it look thicker and fuller.
 It can also create movement.
-With fine hair, keeping it shorter can be beneficial and will not put a strain on your scalp.
+With fine hair, keeping it shorter can be beneficial and will not strain your scalp.
 When deciding on the perfect updo, you want to keep it simple because short and fine hair can be restrictive; a great choice would be a simple folded style or two low buns for a playful and girly finish.

 44. Formal Updo for Long Hair